Symfa-Inc/dotnet.templates/README.md

 Path: `Microservices/WebApiTemplate`

 ## Run projects via Docker Compose

-Run `docker compose up` command in your terminal from `Microservices` directory.
+>Run `docker compose up` command in your terminal from `Microservices` directory.

+You can use existing pre-generated certificates for testing purposes only (see `Certificates` directory in the `AuthorizationServer` and `WebApiTemplate.WebApi` project)

+Also, you can generate your own http certificates with password and specify this information here `docker-compose.yml`.